Shekoovic100/TODO/README.md

 # TODO
- listaing all of every thing you want to do in your daily life
+ listaing all of every thing you want to do in your daily life and you can changes priority of your tasks using arrows next to task.

 # Technology  used in this project :

 - UIkit with StoryBoard
 - MVC design pattern
 - Core Data for data persistence